 Potential for Growth in Sustainable Aviation

 Despite the challenges, there are opportunities for growth in sustainable aviation in Sri Lanka.
 The country has a vast potential for renewable energy, including solar, wind, and hydro power, which can be used to power airports and airlines.
-The government has also taken steps to encourage the use of sustainable aviation fuel by offering incentives to airlines that use it.
+The government has also taken steps to encourage sustainable aviation fuel by offering incentives to airlines that use it.

-Future Outlook and Development Plans
+Future Outlook and Development Plans: Sri Lanka Aviation Industry

 Sri Lanka’s aviation industry is expected to continue its growth trajectory in the coming years, with a focus on sustainability initiatives.
 The government has set ambitious targets to reduce carbon emissions and promote eco-friendly practices in the aviation sector.